 Vape Detecting Devices: Devices that detect some forms of tobacco usage including various types of e-cigarettes have been installed throughout the building(s).
 Any student found to be in the act of vandalism or attempted vandalism of one or more of these devices will automatically receive a 5-Day Out of School Suspension and charges filed with the local authorities.

-1st Tobacco Related Offense: 3-Day Out of School Suspension and contact made with local authorities.
+1st Tobacco Related Offense: 3-Day In-School Suspension and MANDATORY completion of the American Lung Association INDEPTH Intervention Program.